Ottawa Stakes

-The Ottawa Stakes, is a Victoria Racing Club Group 3 Australian Thoroughbred horse race for two-year-old fillies, run at set weights, over a distance of 1,000 metres at Flemington Racecourse, Melbourne, Australia in February.
+The Ottawa Stakes, is a Victoria Racing Club Group 3 Australian Thoroughbred horse race for two-year-old fillies, run at set weights, over a distance of 1,000 metres at Flemington Racecourse, Melbourne, Australia in March.
 The event was originally held during the VRC Spring Carnival.
-From 2020 it was moved from Melbourne Cup day to the Thursday.
+From 2020 it was moved from Melbourne Cup day to the Thursday Oaks Day.

 History

 Prior to 2005 the event was held on the third day of the VRC Spring Carnival.

 The event was moved from November to February in 2025.